 Gunung Besar is the highest peak in the Meratus mountain range and the highest peak in South Kalimantan.
 Being relatively close to Banjarmasin, it is also one of Kalimantan’s most accessible Ribus.
 Even better, it is quite unlike most other jungle-clad peaks in Borneo because the summit actually offers fabulous views over the surrounding forests.
 It is climbed on a monthly basis so it is a well-trodden but clean and wild trail.
 You are unlikely to meet any other hikers.

-There are two main routes to the peak – one from the west at Batu Kambar (via Barabai) and one from the southwest at Kampung Kadayang near Loksado.
+There are two main routes to the peak – one from the north at Kiyu village (152m), Batu Kambar (via Barabai) and one from the southwest at Kampung Kadayang near Loksado.
 Both places take about 4 hours to reach from Banjarmasin by car (3 and a half from the airport).

 Loksado actually gets a sizeable write-up in the Lonely Planet guidebooks and it is clear that locals are used to a regular trickle of foreigners.
 It’s a friendly Dayak village with traditional wooden bridges over narrow rivers but be warned that food options are extremely limited here and there appears to be no alcohol for sale whatsoever!
 Also, although strong hikers can climb to the summit with just one night spent camping, very few guides will want to ‘rush’ what they consider to be a three-day trek.

 From Loksado, it’s a fun 30 minute ojek ride for 12 kilometres, and passing over several wooden bridges, to Kadayang, the final village at the foot of the Meratus Mountains.
 The locals sit out on their wooden porches, preparing kayu manis (cinnamon).
-The trail begins here (approx 500m above sea level) and follows a river upstream.
+The trail begins here (approx 498m above sea level) and follows a river upstream.
 It is very humid and there isn’t much shade for the first 1.5 to 2 hours.
-After a kilometre you will reach a hut and after a further 500 metres or so along the trail you will cross over the river (after one hour total).
+After a kilometre you will reach a hut (494m) and after a further 500 metres or so along the trail you will cross over the river (after one hour total).
 This is the final reliable water source on the hike so stock up here if you need to.

-After crossing the river (600m elevation) the trail ascends more steeply to a wooden lookout hut on stilts (775m elevation).
+After crossing the river (591m elevation) the trail ascends more steeply to a wooden lookout hut on stilts (775m elevation).
 This marks the beginning of the forest.
 There is a nice view to the right from here over to a shapely nearby peak known as Gunung Batudari.
 You can climb the rotten steps of the hut but take care as it is falling down.
 After this hut, there is a final hut which is almost completely rotten.

-The next landmark is a large rock (900m) which marks the beginning of a rockier section of the trail.
+The next landmark is a large rock (897m) which marks the beginning of a rockier section of the trail.
 Watch out here for leeches and mosquitoes and take care as there are a few places where you could have a nasty fall here.
 At 1,327m the trail reaches what feels like a ridge.
 This is a long shoulder of the Meratus Mountains and it continues, rising and falling, up and down, for almost 4 kilometres before the proper ascent up to the peak itself.

-If you set off early enough, it is definite best to camp at Penyawungan (1,708m) which is the finest flat area on the higher slopes of the long ridge and the last decent camping area before the peak.
+If you set off early enough, it is definitely best to camp at Panyaungan which is the finest flat area on the higher slopes of the long ridge and the last decent camping area before the peak.
 Wherever you do choose to camp, look out for sun bears – apparently there are one or two still lurking in the Meratus mountains though you don’t need to worry as they don’t pose a serious threat to groups of humans and will most likely try not to be spotted.

-From Penyawungan it is less than an hour to the narrow summit which is perhaps one of the best viewpoints in Borneo.
+From Panyaungan it is less than an hour to the narrow summit which is perhaps one of the best viewpoints in Borneo.
 Looking northwards you see a series of smaller mountains of the Pegunungan Meratus including the sharp peak immediately to the north of the summit which is known locally as Puncak Kambangan.
 In particularly fine weather you should be able to see the coastline to the east.
 Southeast of the peak is another peak in the Meratus chain, hidden behind which is Gunung Kahung many tens of kilometres further south and not able to be seen from here.
 It’s a truly fabulous panorama of forested mountains and valleys in all directions.

-Return to Loksado the same way.
+Return to Loksado or Kiyu the same way.

 Bagging information by Daniel Quinn (October 2011)

-|Getting there||From Banjarmasin it takes 4 hours to Loksado (3 and a half direct from the airport).
+- Getting there: From Banjarmasin it takes 4 hours to Loksado (3 and a half direct from the airport).
 You can do this by public transport via Kandangan but it would probably take most of a day.
 Hiring a car/driver is about Rp500,000 per day.

-|Permits||Not required but take a photocopy of your passport photo page just incase.
+- Permits: Not required but take a photocopy of your passport photo page just incase.

 Origins and Meaning